 The Help button in the Canvas Navigation menu contains helpful information for using the Learning Management System.
-Students should familiarise themselves with the policies and procedures at https://www.newcastle.edu.au/current-students/no-room-for/policies-and-procedures that support a safe and respectful environment at the University.
+Students should familiarise themselves with the policies and procedures

-This course outline was approved by the Head of School on 24th August 2023.
+This course outline was approved by the Head of School on the 4th April 2024.
 No alteration of this course outline is permitted without Head of School approval.
 If a change is approved, students will be notified and an amended course outline will be provided in the same manner as the original.

-© 2023 The University of Newcastle, Australia
+© 2024 The University of Newcastle, Australia

-Graduate attribute University of Newcastle Bachelor of Engineering Graduate Profile Statements Taught Practised Assess ed Level of capability Knowledge Base 1.
-1.1 Comprehensive, theory-based understanding of engineering fundamentals and/or the underpinning natural and physical sciences as applicable to the engineering discipline V Ø Ø 4 2.
-1.2 Conceptual understanding of the mathematics, numerical analysis, statistics and computer and information sciences which underpin the engineering discipline V Ø Ø 4 3.
-1.3 In-depth understanding of specialist bodies of knowledge within the engineering discipline V V 4 4.
-1.4 Discernment of knowledge development and research directions within the engineering discipline V V 4 5.
-1.5 Knowledge of contextual factors impacting the engineering discipline Ø Ø 4 6.
+Graduate University of Newcastle Bachelor of Engineering Taught Practised Assess ed Level of capability attribute Graduate Profile Statements Knowledge Base 1.
+1.1 Comprehensive, theory-based understanding of engineering fundamentals and/or the underpinning natural and physical sciences as applicable to the engineering discipline V V V 4 2.
+1.2 Conceptual understanding of the mathematics, numerical analysis, statistics and computer and information sciences which underpin the engineering discipline V V V 4 3.
+1.3 In-depth understanding of specialist bodies of knowledge within the engineering discipline V Ø $\overline{\mathbf{A}}$ 4 4.
+1.4 Discernment of knowledge development and research directions within the engineering discipline V $\square$ 4 5.
+1.5 Knowledge of contextual factors impacting the engineering discipline Ø 4 6.
 1.6 Understanding of the scope, principles, norms, accountabilities and bounds of contemporary engineering practice in the specific discipline Ø Ø Ø 4 Engineering Ability 7.
-2.1 Application of established engineering methods to complex engineering problem solving V $\overline{\checkmark}$ 3-4 8.
-2.2 Fluent application of engineering techniques, tools and resources Ø $\overline{\checkmark}$ $\overline{\square}$ 3-4 9.
-2.3 Application of systematic engineering synthesis and design processes V V 4 10.
-2.4 Application of systematic approaches to the conduct and management of engineering projects Ø 4 Professional Attributes 11.
-3.1 Ethical conduct and professional accountability $\overline{\checkmark}$ 4 12.
-3.2 Effective oral and written communication in professional and lay domains V V 4 13.
-3.3 Creative, innovative and pro-active demeanour $\overline{\mathbf{V}}$ 4 14.
-3.4 Professional use and management of information Ø \square $\overline{\mathbf{A}}$ 4 15.
-3.5 Orderly management of self, and professional conduct \square 4 16.
-3.6 Effective team membership and team leadership $\overline{\mathbf{A}}$ 4
+2.1 Application of established engineering methods to complex engineering problem solving Ø 3-4 8.
+2.2 Fluent application of engineering techniques, tools and resources $\square$ $\overline{\checkmark}$ V 3-4 9.
+2.3 Application of systematic engineering synthesis and design processes Ø 4 10.
+2.4 Application of systematic approaches to the conduct and management of engineering projects V $\overline{\mathbf{V}}$ 4 Professional Attributes 11.
+3.1 Ethical conduct and professional accountability $\square$ 4 12.
+3.2 Effective oral and written communication in professional and lay domains Ø 4 13.
+3.3 Creative, innovative and pro-active demeanour $\overline{\square}$ 4 14.
+3.4 Professional use and management of information $\square$ $\square$ $\overline{\mathbf{V}}$ 4 15.
+3.5 Orderly management of self, and professional conduct $\square$ 4 16.
+3.6 Effective team membership and team leadership $\square$ 4